 The application of the basic principles of chemistry to the study of geologic processes.
 Topics include the origin and distribution of the chemical elements, the fundamentals of crystal chemistry, the important chemical reactions occurring in low-temperature aqueous solutions, and the construction and interpretation of mineral-stability diagrams.
-Prerequisites: GSCI 220, CHEM 119, and either CHEM 118 or CHEM 122, or permission of instructor.
-Credits: 3(3-0) Offered fall, odd years
+Prerequisites: GSCI 220, CHEM 119, and either CHEM 118 or permission of instructor.
+Credits: 3(3-0) Offered when demand is sufficient